-In a ‘known’ egg donor arrangement, all parties have agreed to disclose information about each other completely.
-The recipient and donor are open to the prospect of staying in touch, possibly throughout the lives of the children born of the donation.
+Open (known) donor: In a ‘known’ egg donor arrangement, all parties have agreed to disclose information about each other completely.
+The recipient and donor are open to the prospect of staying in contact.
 All identifying information is disclosed, including names, addresses, and other contact details.

-Choosing an anonymous donor or closed egg donation is the opposite.
-In this case, neither you nor the donor has any identifying information about each other, and you cannot make any contact.
+Closed (anonymous) donor: In this case, neither you nor the donor has any identifying information about each other, and you cannot make any contact.
 Instead, your agency or clinic facilitates the entire arrangement.
-You will only view the donor’s profile, which includes photos of herself at various ages, her medical and family history, cultural or religious background, profession, hobbies, test scores, personality profile, and other characteristics.
+You will only view the donor’s profile.

 At Family Source Consultants, all egg donors must meet a strict set of criteria to be accepted into our egg donor program.
 Egg donors must be between the ages of 20-30 and must complete a series of medical and psychological tests.
 Your donor’s profile will show her donation history and experience.

-Other recipient parents may find a first-time egg donor that checks all their boxes.
-There are many advantages to choosing a first-time donor.
-If you’re open to selecting a first-time donor, you will have a much larger group of donors to consider.
-First-time donors often have greater availability to begin when you’re ready.
-Lastly, the fees for first-time donors are typically lower.
+First time donors: Other recipient parents may find a first-time egg donor that checks all their boxes.
+If you’re open to selecting a first-time donor, you will have a much larger group of donors often, first time donors usually have greater availability to begin, and fees are typically lower.

-For obvious reasons, you’ll want to choose an egg donor with a clean bill of health.
-You’ll also want to be sure that she isn’t a carrier or affected by any diseases, sexually transmitted infections (STIs), HIV, or genetic disorders.
+You’ll want to be sure that she isn’t a carrier or affected by any diseases, sexually transmitted infections (STIs), HIV, or genetic disorders.
 Mental health is also an important factor.

 Our egg donor database offers a large selection of donors from many different backgrounds.
 This allows you to exercise your own preferences in terms of ethnicity and looks.